rcarmo/azure-docker-swarm-cluster/README.md

 * `make deploy-replicated-service` - deploys a simple web service onto the Swarm cluster (8 replicas)
 * `make deploy-global-service` - deploys a simple web service onto the Swarm cluster (one container per node)
 * `make scale-service-<number>` - scales the replicated service to `<number>` instances, i.e., `make scale-service-10` will resize it (up or down) to 10 containers
+* `make deploy-stack` - deploys a simple Redis-backed stateful stack onto the Swarm cluster
 * `make list-agents` - lists all agent VMs
 * `make scale-agents-<number>` - scales the agent VM scale set to `<number>` instances, i.e., `make scale-10` will resize it (up or down) to 10 VMs
 * `make stop-agents` - stops all agents
 * `make start-agents` - starts all agents
+* `make reimage-agents-parallel` - nukes and paves all agents
+* `make reimage-agents-serial` - reimages all agents in sequence
+* `make chaos-monkey` - reimages all agents in random order
 * `make proxy` - opens an SSH session to `master0` and sets up TCP forwarding to `localhost`
 * `make tail-helper` - opens an SSH session to `master0` and tails the `swarm-helper` log
 * `make list-endpoints` - list DNS aliases